superseriousbusiness/gotosocial/docs/getting_started/installation/container.md

 * `X.Y.Z`: release tag.
 This points to a specific, stable, release of GoToSocial.

 !!! tip
-    Both the `latest` and `snapshot` tags are moving tags, whereas the `vX.Y.Z` tags are immutable.
+    Both the `latest` and `snapshot` tags are moving tags, whereas the `X.Y.Z` tags are immutable.
 The result of pulling a moving tag might change from day to day. `latest` on one system might not be the same `latest` on a different system.
 It's recommended to use the `X.Y.Z` tags instead so you always know exactly which version of GoToSocial you're running.
 The list of releases can be found [right here](https://github.com/superseriousbusiness/gotosocial/releases), with the newest release at the top.

 ### Host